I-am-vishalmaurya/movie_recommendation_native/README.md

 ## :dart: About ##

-Movie Recommender Application which uses [!https://github.com/I-am-vishalmaurya/django_movie_recommender] as backend.
+Movie Recommender Application which uses Django as <a href="https://github.com/I-am-vishalmaurya/django_movie_recommender">backend.</a>
 The main motive behind making this application was to learn more about overall software development process, and also to learn little bit of react native.